All Episodes

 Hello, Rush.

-Uh I'm really kicked off as a veteran, the way John McCain and Lindsay Graham have basically sold out.
+I'm really kicked off as a veteran the way John McCain and Lindsey Graham have basically sold out somebody that they should have been supporting.

-They went and had a nice party with Obama, then they come back down, go to the floor of the Senate and act like his attack dogs.
+They went and had a nice party with Obama, then they come back down, go to the floor of the Senate, and act like his attack dogs.

 They may be calling it bipartisan, but in the old days, John McCain will be well aware of this term.